 The school MTSS team will be responsible for monitoring the data from the early warning system.
 When a student exhibits two (2) or more early warning indicators, the MTSS team, in consultation with the student's parent, shall determine appropriate intervention strategies for the student unless the student is already being served by an intervention program.
 Data and information relating to a student's early warning indicators must be used to inform any intervention strategies provided to the student.
-Documentation of assigned interventions and progress monitoring will be housed in the school district's student management system.
-SMART PMP section.
+Documentation of assigned interventions and progress monitoring will be housed in the SMART PMP section.